sharontega/Market-Analysis/README.md

-# Market-Analysis

-The dataset is gotten for kaggle.

-The dataset consists of many columns about customers and items they bought as well as wether they accepted a particular campaign or not.
-In this project i imported the csv file into mysql workbench, where i cleaned and maniputed the data so it would be ready for buisness decisions.

-A visualization was done and is attached.
+The dataset, sourced from Kaggle, encompasses a wealth of customer and purchase data, including responses to specific campaigns.
+In this project, I imported the CSV file into MySQL Workbench, conducted data cleaning and manipulation to prepare it for informed business decisions.
+Furthermore, I utilized Power BI for data visualization, enhancing the data's accessibility and utility for strategic purposes.